-Although Paul Mitchell The School Cleveland does not guarantee employment upon graduation, Paul Mitchell The School Cleveland does maintain an aggressive job placement program and will inform students of job openings and opportunities.
-Paul Mitchell The School Cleveland coordinates placement programs with local and national salons by sending out surveys and inviting salon owners and guest artists to teach and speak there.
+Although Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus does not guaranteeemployment upon graduation, Paul Mitchell The School Cleveland and Paul Mitchell The School Columbus does maintain an aggressive job placement program and will inform students of job openings and opportunities.
+Paul and inviting salon owners and guest artists to teach and speak there.